Jack and Ella drew me a Get Well Picture!

 That’s a good looking train Mr. Jack.
 Just as long as it’s a choo choo outta here….

-Life, Grief, Hope, Joy and Loving your Mitochondria:
+Life, Grief, Hope, Joy, Writing it Out and Loving your Mitochondria:

 Mommy is a little stir crazy in the hospital so guess who suffers?
 ME!
 She thought we should have a Halloween fashion shoot.